ullallulla/activity-web-app/readme.md

 ------------------------

 Head to folder "config" and open "config.js".
-Setup your hostname, database, user, password and port for your ElephantSQL.
 Create .env file to the root of the project and enter your database variables

 ```